davidbarone/didact/README.md

    2. use of Bundler (WebPack) in the build process
    3. Testing the package locally

+## Building

+This package supports 2 methods of building:
+- Using TypeScript compiler (tsc)
+- Bundling using WebPack + tsloader

+### TypeScript

+To compile using the TypeScript compiler, you'll need to run the **compile** npm script.
+This will compile all the .ts files and place native .js files and corresponding TypeScript type information (.d.ts files) into the /dist folder.
+The entry point is didact.js.

+To build using WebPack, you'll need to run the **build** npm script.
+This will use the **tsloader** module to compile the separate .ts files into a single bundled .js file.
+The entry point is also didact.js.

 ## Bibliography
 - https://docs.npmjs.com/cli/v6/commands/npm-link
 - https://dev.to/charperbonaroo/creating-a-ts-written-npm-package-for-use-in-node-js-or-browser-5gm3